Sunday 23rd February 2025

 CHILDREN’S AREA

-On Sunday mornings, St Gregory’s Library at the back of the Church is made available to parents whose children become restless during Mass.
-There are books and some toys.
-Entrance is through the Sacred Heart Chapel at the back of the church.
+St Gregory’s Library will remain open on Sunday mornings for parents whose children become restless during Mass.
+During redecoration of the Sacred Heart Chapel, entrance will be from the Church porch.
 Children must be supervised by their parents at all times.
-If you can spare a few hours on a Sunday occasionally to help, please contact David Campbell (phone 07768176848).
+We need more volunteers for the 10am Mass.
+If you can spare a few hours on a Sunday occasionally to help, please contact David Campbell (phone 07768 176 848).

 CONTACTLESS GIVING AVAILABLE